smitelli/cosmodoc/src/content/topics/level-and-map-functions/index.md

     }
 ```

-If a demo is being recorded or played back ({{< lookup/cref demoState >}} is anything other than {{< lookup/cref name="DEMOSTATE" text="DEMOSTATE_NONE" >}}), the level progression is much more constrained.
+If a demo is being recorded or played back ({{< lookup/cref demoState >}} is anything other than {{< lookup/cref name="DEMO_STATE" text="DEMO_STATE_NONE" >}}), the level progression is much more constrained.
 There are only four expected values for {{< lookup/cref levelNum >}} to be in, and the `switch` statement leaves the level number in the next expected state.
 The final progression is level numbers 0, 13, 5, 9, and 16.
 Once the last level in the sequence has been reached, progression stops and the game is essentially "stuck" on that level until the demo ends.

 The designer of each episode, and the person recording the demo, must be mindful of this hard-coded progression of levels and end the demo before the progression would require an additional level.